-I met Ailara Berdyyeva in her textile design studio, Objects of Matter, in Milan in the beginning of this spring.
+I met Ailara Berdyyeva in her textile design studio, Objects of Matter, in Milan at the beginning of this spring.
 Ailara, besides being a talented textile designer with a unique aesthetic, is a dear friend and I thought it would be interesting to ask her about her work & her inspiration.

 Irina Afanasieva: Tell us a bit about yourself, you were born in Kazakhstan, studied textile design at the Royal College of Art in London and 2 years ago you opened your own textile design studio, Objects of Matter, in Milan.